How did the Maui fire start? What we know about the cause of the Lahaina blaze

 At least 36 people were killed in the fires, Maui County said in a statement Wednesday night.

-The U.S. Coast Guard said crews had rescued 14 people jumped into the Lahaina harbor in an effort to escape the flames in the historic town.
+The U.S. Coast Guard said crews had rescued 14 people jumped into the Lahaina harbor in an effort to escape the flames.
 On Front Street, a popular tourist destination, business owner Alan Dickar described seeing buildings on both sides of the street "engulfed" in flames, in comments to CBS Honolulu affiliate KGMB-TV.

 "There were no fire trucks at that point; I think the fire department was overwhelmed," Dickar told the station.
 Speaking later to CBS News' Patrick Torphy, he added: "Maui can't handle this. ...
 A lot of people just lost their jobs because a lot of businesses burned.
 A lot of people lost their homes. ...
 This is going to be devastating for Maui."